edg-stg/dogss/notebooks/signal_recovery/signal_recovery.md

 -   [Correlation structure](#correlation-structure)
 -   [Slab parameter](#slab-parameter)

-This document shows and explains how to use the dogss package and how to reproduce Figures 2 to 8 from the paper (put reference here as a link).
+This document shows and explains how to use the dogss package and how to reproduce Figures 2 to 8 from our paper [Sparse-Group Bayesian Feature Selection Using Expectation Propagation for Signal Recovery and Network Reconstruction](https://arxiv.org/abs/1809.09367).

 First we need to load some packages that are required for comparisons and plotting (please install if not available on your machine):